Inflatable lifejacket servicing

 - Check inflatable bladder for abrasion and welds for failure.

-- Examine gas cylinder to check the minimum weight and to check for corrosion.
+- Examine the gas cylinder to check the minimum weight and to check for corrosion.

-- Check operation of manifold non return valve and check the seal, stud and nut for damage.
+- Check operation of the manifold non-return valve and check the seal, stud, and nut for damage.

 - Check whistle is present and operational.

 - Examine webbing and the security of stitching throughout including all bound edges for fraying.

 - Check the sea-light, sprayhood, and crotch strap if fitted.